hledwards33/python-template_v1/README.md

 with any queries regarding the use, behaviour or functionality of this repository.

 ## Additional Documentation
-For additional information on the framework defined in this repository please see the [documentation folder](https://github.com/hledwards33/python-template/tree/master/documentation).
+For additional information on the framework defined in this repository, please see the [documentation folder](https://github.com/hledwards33/python-template/tree/master/documentation).
 It is suggested to read the additional documentation in the following order:
 1. model_framework